GalleryPal

 The Solution

-GalleryPal is a mobile app that helps users independently explore museums and art galleries and deepen their appreciation of art by leveraging a variety of familiar, unobtrusive multimedia learning methods, including assisted reality and audio guides.
+GalleryPal is a mobile app that puts learning about art at the fingertips of museum visitors, leveraging a variety of familiar, comfotable, and unobtrusive multimedia methods, including assisted reality and audio guides.

 My Process

-GalleryPal was born of a week-long creativity sprint.
-I received a problem to be solved with a mobile app, as well as a few preliminary research materials, and I followed a regimented design process, resulting in a proof-of-concept for a product that could actually be built.
+GalleryPal was born of a week-long creative sprint.
+I received a problem to be solved with a mobile app, as well as a few preliminary research materials, and I planned a strict design schedule resulting, by the end of the week, in a proof-of-concept for a product.

 Day 1: Understanding users